trivus/CarND-Vehicle-Detection/README.md

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-Train pipeline can be found at line 72 to 99 in `VehicleFinder.py`.
+Train pipeline can be found at line 75 to 109 in `VehicleFinder.py`.
 I used template matching, color histogram and HOG features.
 The training data was shuffled and divided into training/validation set using sklearn library.
 The feature values were normalized using `StandardScaler` from sklearn.
 The accuracy on the validation set was .9904 and feature vector size was 6156.
+After validating, I trained the classifier with all the data.
+The accuracy on the train data was 100%.
+The Linear Support Vector Classifier was used as classifier.
+Given that I had 6156 feature size and only 8000+ samples for each class, LSVC seemed to be the best bet.
+I would have tried more sophisticatged classifiers such as CNN or non linear SVMs if the accuracy was low, but I think .99+ accuracy is enough for now.

 ### Sliding Window Search

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-I used HOG subsampling technique, which can be found at line 101 to 173 in `VehicleFinder.py`.
+I used HOG subsampling technique, which can be found at line 111 to 187 in `VehicleFinder.py`.
 As cars further away will be displayed smaller at upper portion of the image, I used two scales of windows.
 Bigger window on bottom portion of the image (y-coordination 400 to 600) and smaller window on upper portion of the image (380 to 480).
 Exact scales were tuned by visual inspection.